 Intercollegiate Coordinator: T. Borowski

-Pitzer Faculty Advisers: A. Jones, T. Justus, B. Keeley, L. Light, D. Moore.
+Pitzer Faculty Advisers: D. Brown, T. Justus, B. Keeley, D. Moore.

-Keck Science Faculty Advisers: M. Coleman, J. Milton
+Keck Science Faculty Advisers: M. Coleman, J. Milton, T. Solomon-Lane

 The major in Neuroscience is an interdisciplinary program of 16 courses (maximum) designed to provide students with an appreciation of diverse approaches to understanding the function of nervous systems, as well as the ability to conduct investigations within a particular subfield of interest.
 Students majoring in Neuroscience complete: